The RESPECT Show with Mike Domitrz

-Subscribe today: Dive into fun, thought-provoking, and engaging conversations on everyday mindfulness – from meditation to spirituality to personal passions to success and failure to relationships and much more.
-Your host and founder of The DATE SAFE project, Mike Domitrz, will feature special guests and the show’s unique cast of over 70 individuals.
+Subscribe today: Dive into fun, thought-provoking, and engaging conversations on RESPECT in all aspects of life, especially personal, family, and work relationships.
+Your host and founder of The DATE SAFE project, Mike Domitrz, features special guests and thought leaders from around the world!!
+Click here to listen to and Subscribe.

 Rape, Abuse & Incest National Network (RAINN)